ar6841/Inverting-Pendulum-using-Reinforcement-Learning/README.md

 ## Results

-The optimum control policy is found using Q-learning with an epsilon greedy policy.
+The control policy to swing a pendulum up was found using model free Q-learning with an epsilon greedy policy.

 https://user-images.githubusercontent.com/96152967/216857971-7efe3fd9-a714-4ef3-a595-caff0712cbbf.mp4